openPMD/openPMD-standard/EXT_BeamPhysics.md

 `Particle Root Group` Attributes
 --------------------------------

-For each **particle root group** the following attributes are defined:
+For each **particle root group** the following components are defined:

 - `latticeElementName`
   - Type: Optional *(string)*